gemeofficial/gemeblog/blog/2025-07-21-how-to-use-compost-correctly/index.md

 2. **How long should compost sit before using?**

-At least 2–6 months.
+At least 24 hours when using GEME microbial composter (at least 2-6 months using traditional composting methods).
 Finished compost should be dark, crumbly, and earthy-smelling.

 3. **Is compost good for all plants?**